WestDRI/wgtm21/content/chapel/chapel-02-task-parallelism.md

 > should not be excessive.
 Best to use `numthreads` to organize parallel loops.

 > ## Discussion
-> Run the code of last Exercise using different number of tasks, and different sizes of the array _x_ to
+> Run the code of last Exercise using different number of threads, and different sizes of the array _x_ to
 > see how the execution time changes.
 For example:
 > ```sh
-> $ time ./exercise2 --nelem=3000 --numthreads=4
+> $ time ./exercise7 --m=8 --numthreads=1
 > ```
 >
 > Discuss your observations.
 Is there a limit on how fast the code could run?
 >
->> Answer: (1) consider a small problem, increasing the number of tasks => no speedup
+>> Answer: (1) consider a small problem, increasing the number of threads => no speedup
->>         (2) consider a large problem, increasing the number of tasks => speedup up to the physical
+>>         (2) consider a large problem, increasing the number of threads => speedup up to the physical
 >>             number of cores

 > ## Try this...